 - Contribution and engagement in various global instruments on chemicals like the Stockholm and Rotterdam Convention and SAICM (Strategic Approach to International Chemicals Management).

-The current programme has funding from Sida from July 2013 to December 2018.
+The most recent programme had funding from Sida from July 2013 to December 2018.

 FAO Regional Office Asia and the Pacific (FAO RAP):